svantejonssonITHS/Testing-och-TypeScript-Laboration-1/docs/AUTH0.md

 ### 2. Create an SPA application

 Now its time to create the SPA (Single page application) we will need to run our project!
-Press on the `Create Application` button to get started.
+Press the `Create Application` button to get started.

 <details>
   <summary>Image example</summary>